-- Trump could potentially appoint more regulators that take a less restrictive approach to bank M&A. - As noted on slide 11, if he desired to do so, Trump could revoke on Day One Biden's Executive Order unfavorable to mergers. - As noted on slides 7-10, 19 and 20, particularly if he has a Republican Congress; Trump could put in leadership at the OCC and CFPB, and thereby at least affect the FDIC board, in a manner favorable to M&A. - As noted on slide 8, Trump also could replace leadership of the DOJ. - Such changes may lead to recent FDIC and OCC merger guidelines being rescinded, altered, or at least interpreted more favorably to M&A.
+- A Harris Administration may take the same strict approach to bank mergers as the Biden Administration.
+However, Harris is, so far, not as openly antagonistic to merger activity as the Biden Administration has been. - Trump could potentially appoint more regulators that take a less restrictive approach to bank M&A. - As noted on slide 11, if he desired to do so, Trump could revoke on Day One Biden's Executive Order unfavorable to mergers. - As noted on slides 8-10, 18 and 19, particularly if he has a Republican Congress; Trump could put in leadership at the OCC and CFPB, and thereby at least affect the FDIC board, in a manner favorable to M&A. - As noted on slide 8, Trump also could replace leadership of the DOJ. - Such changes may lead to recent FDIC and OCC merger guidelines being rescinded, altered, or at least interpreted more favorably to M&A.

-Even during the finalization of the FDIC's M&A guidance in September 2024, FDIC Vice Chairman Hill (R) voiced opposition to this approach, possibly presaging a Republican viewpoint in a Trump administration.
+Even during the finalization of the FDIC's M&A guidance in September 2024, FDIC Vice Chairman Hill (R) voiced opposition to this approach, possibly presaging a Republican viewpoint in a Trump Administration.